Best Italian street food

 What to look for and where to find the best Italian street food

 Every Italian region has its own street food specialties along with the all Italian caldarroste.
-Here’s a list of what to taste where in order to sample the best Italian street food
+Here’s a list of What to look for and where to find the best Italian street food.

 The first weekend of October, you can taste street food from all over Italy, when the Festival Internazionale del Cibo di Strada hits the historic centre of Cesena.

 The local Slow Food movement assisted by Vittorio Castellani aka Chef Kumalé has arranged a programme of workshops, tastings and talks on international and Italian street food making it possible to sample a lot of regional and international specialities.
 Between the food stalls there will be theater and musical performances as well as white night admissions to Cesena’s museums and sights.
 It’ll be a blast.

 Those of us who cannot be in Cesena between 1.-3.
 October may find comfort in this list street food from various Italian regions.
 It will help to guide us away from the nearest McDonalds towards more refined local tastes.

 Sausages, sauerkraut and mustards reveal the German and Austrian influence on the street food of Alto Adige.
 Her you can find a münchner weißwurst made from finely minced veal, pork and herbs and served with sweet mustard and a brezel (ie. pretzel).
 Rustic flavoured breads like ur-paarl and gekochtes vinschger.
 And the Italian version of fermented cabbage.